 SophoMORE Living-Learning Communities (LLCs):

-For sophomore students interested in enhancing their education, Residential Life, in partnership with several Schools/Colleges, has developed four living-learning community options centered on specialized academic focus areas.
-For the 2017-2018 academic year, these include: Creative Expressions, Innovation and Entrepreneurship, and Technical Solutions.
+For sophomore students interested in enhancing their education, Residential Life, in partnership with several Schools/Colleges, has developed three living-learning community options centered on specialized academic focus areas.
+For the 2018-2019 academic year, these include: Creative Expressions, Innovation and Entrepreneurship, and Technical Solutions.
 These living-learning communities are not restricted by major and are open to any sophomore who is interested in one of the community focus areas.

-Please note that the application deadline for the 2018-2019 academic year is February 18, 2018.
+The application deadline for the 2018-2019 academic year is February 18, 2018.
 Students who are interested in applying can click on the Apply Now link under the community you would like to join.
 We hope that you will take the time to learn more about our communities below and consider applying in future years.
 If you have specific questions about any of the communities, please email RLC@sacl.umass.edu.
 We hope to hear from you soon!

 What will be expected of me if I sign up for one of these communities?